emberhost/docs/README.md

    ```
 6. **Submit a Pull Request:** Navigate back to our [original repository](https://github.com/emberhost/docs) and submit a pull request.

-Alternatively, you can send us your written text on our [Discord server](https://ember.host/discord) and we will publish it on your docs.
+Alternatively, you can send us your written text on our [Discord server](https://ember.host/discord) and we will publish it on our docs.

 </details>